 Making the best all-around choice

-If a single-tenancy model is the best option, but you don’t have the specialised team to manage the running of all of your individualised clusters, consider a service or product to create that for your business.
+If a single-tenancy model is the best option, but you don’t have the specialized team to manage the running of all of your individualized clusters, consider a service or product to create that for your business.

 You don’t want to increase the cognitive load of your development team if they don’t have the infrastructure background or knowledge.
-Wayfinder is a platform that enables the automation of deployment environments and provides security guardrails for teams using Kubernetes.
-Wayfinder minimises the extraneous cognitive load on DevOps engineers by allowing hosting workloads without having a deep experience of Kubernetes, as well as facilitates developers to self-service cloud resources.
+Wayfinder enables the automation of deployment environments and provides security guardrails for teams using Kubernetes.